mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/reference/dataobject.md

 ### Searchable Fields

-// Requirements: SilverStripe 2.3.//
+* Requirements: SilverStripe 2.3.*

-The ''$searchable_fields'' property uses a mixed array format that can be used to further customize your generated admin system.
+The `$searchable_fields` property uses a mixed array format that can be used to further customize your generated admin system.
 The default is a set of array values listing the fields.

 Example: Getting predefined searchable fields